mariosotil/river-framework/README.md

 - Version 0.3
   - Relation between documents (1..\*, \*..\*) using graphs
   - Creation of a IBM Notes objects pool
-  - A new set of examples in Java, SSJS, XPages and LotusScript
+  - Examples in Java, SSJS, XPages and LotusScript
 - Version 0.4
   - Connection to other NoSQL server: MongoDB
 - Next versions